MMMarshal/SpaceInvadersClone/README.md

 # Space Invaders Clone

-A Space Invaders clone created in C++ using the [SFML](https://www.sfml-dev.org) library.
+A Space Invaders clone created in C++ using  [SFML](https://www.sfml-dev.org).

 ![Image description](https://github.com/MMMarshal/SpaceInvadersClone/blob/master/gamePlay.gif)

 ## Installation on macOS

-The [SFML](https://www.sfml-dev.org) library is required in order to compile.
+[SFML](https://www.sfml-dev.org) is required in order to compile.
 Please visit their website for details, however on macOS their library can be installed via [Homebrew](https://brew.sh).

 ```
 brew install sfml